Reginald Dwayne Betts

 Reginald Dwayne Betts is an American poet, legal scholar, educator and prison reform advocate.
-At age 16 he committed an armed carjacking, was prosecuted as an adult, and sentenced to nine years in prison.
+At age 16 he committed an armed carjacking, was prosecuted as an adult, and was sentenced to nine years in prison.
 He started reading and writing poetry during his incarceration.
-"A single book, Dudley Randall's The Black Poets, slid under my cell in the hole, introduced me to the poets that had me believing words can be carved into a kind of freedom.”
 After his release, Betts earned an M.F.A. in Creative Writing from Warren Wilson College, and a Juris Doctor degree from Yale Law School.
 He served on President Barack Obama’s Coordinating Council of the Office of Juvenile Justice and Delinquency Prevention.
 He founded Freedom Reads, an organization that gives incarcerated people access to books.
 In September 2021, Betts was awarded a MacArthur Fellowship.
-He is currently working on a PhD in Law at Yale University.

 Early life and imprisonment

 Born in Maryland, Betts was in gifted programs throughout his youth, and in high school was an honors student and class treasurer at Suitland High School in the Washington, D.C. suburb of District Heights, Maryland.

 At the age of sixteen, he and a friend carjacked a man who had fallen asleep in his car at the Springfield Mall.
 Betts was charged as an adult and consequently spent more than eight years in prison (including fourteen months in solitary confinement), where he completed high school and began reading and writing poetry.

 Speaking at the NGC Bocas Lit Fest in 2016, he said: "I was in solitary confinement....
 You could call out for a book and someone would slide one to you.
 Frequently, you would not know who gave it to you.
 Somebody slid The Black Poets edited by Dudley Randall.
 In that book I read Robert Hayden for the first time, Sonia Sanchez, Lucille Clifton.
 I saw the poet as not just utilitarian but as serving art.
 In a poem you can give somebody a whole world.
 Before that, I had thought of being a writer, writing mostly essays and maybe, one day, a novel.
 But at that moment I decided to become a poet."

 In prison, he was renamed Shahid, meaning "witness".